nginxinc/nginx-basics-workshops/labs/lab3/readme.md

     ```

-    You should see the value in adding some SSL variables to your logs.
+    You should see the value in adding some SSL variables to your logs, especially at Audit time.

     Type Ctrl-C when you are finished tailing the log.